theoholl/llamas-of-the-world/README.md

 `if`: input file; `/dev/zero` returns as many null characters as are read from it

-`bs`: block size, how many are copied at a time
+`bs`: block size, how many byte are copied at a time

 `count`: how many times to copy with given parameters, e.g. 1024 bytes * 1.000.000 = 1 GB when unpacked